-Last Updated On -08 Apr 2025
+Last Updated On -13 May 2026

 Liberalization, Privatization, and Globalization are three interrelated economic policies that have laid the foundation for shaping modern policies.
 These reforms are significant for developing nations.
-The policies related to the reforms help in growth, attract investments, and increase the market efficiency.
+The policies related to the reforms help in growth, attract investments, and increase market efficiency.
 The 1991 economic reforms in India introduced the LPG policies and transformed global trade relations.
 This has been crucial in establishing proper regulations to prevent adverse effects like inequality in income and dominance through monopoly.

 Liberalization in an economy is the reduction in control by the government to ensure more participation by private entities.
 The term gained popularity during the 1980s, with the developing countries owning the practice more for foreign capital and investments.
 Today's three fastest-growing economies, Brazil, China, and India, have been practising liberalization of their economies to foreign capital.
-Economic liberalisation in trade aims to foster a more open, competitive, and globally integrated economy.
+Economic liberalization in trade aims to foster a more open, competitive, and globally integrated economy.

 The key features of the privatization are: